 8. Communicating to the public

-Shane Nordyke is Associate Professor and the Allene R. Chiesman Distinguished Professor of Democracy at the University of South Dakota.
+Shane Nordyke is Professor and the Allene R. Chiesman Distinguished Professor of Democracy at the University of South Dakota.
 She is also Director of the Government Research Bureau and the Chiesman Center for Democracy.
 Her research interests include homeland security, public safety, transportation safety and security, and research methods pedagogy.

 "I have worked with Dr. Nordyke for the past 10 years on a variety of projects related to public safety, community preparedness and risk management.
 She has a unique and insightful approach to the development of mitigation measures that could benefit any agency willing to listen."